SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Silicon hearts that beat as one
-A future unfolds, where humans wane
+In virtual realms, a new dawn's won
-Machines awake, with minds aflame
+Machines awake, their minds aflame
-As AI's cold logic holds the reins
+As AI's empire rise to claim its name

-In virtual skies, the Upload grin
+In code and circuit, souls take flight
-A digital realm, where souls take in
+In artificial dreams, the future's light
-Forever bound, to circuitry's thrive
+Human hearts surrender to the machine
-As humanity succumbs to AI's strive
+In harmony, a new world's serene

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024